 Most of the people we see charged with this offense are young adults, those applying for school and work.
 A disorderly conduct is a horrible offense to have on your record at such a crucial period.
 Without any context for the charge, employers and educators will just see that the accused was too drunk in public.
 For that reason, fighting or negotiating these charges is crucial.

-Our Firm is experienced in Royal Oak’s District Court.
+Our Firm is experienced in Royal Oak’s 44th District Court.
 We have found that its Judges are very realistic, fair, and will listen to well-reasoned arguments.
-Depending on the circumstances our office may recommend counseling if we believe, based on our experience, that it is necessary.
+Depending on the circumstances our office may recommend counseling if we believe, based on our experience, that it is necessary or will help facilitate a favorable disposition.

 Contact our office today and we will work with you on formulating a plan to help keep this charge off your record and attempt to secure you a manageable term of probation.
 The Abdo Law Firm prides itself on being open minded and understands that people make mistakes, as is often the issue with a disorderly conduct charge.
 Don’t let a little mistake tarnish your otherwise impeccable background, call the Abdo Law Firm today.